 FOUNDER | ARTISTIC DIRECTOR

-Margaret Jenkins is a choreographer, teacher, and mentor to many artists as well as a designer of unique community-based dance projects, most notably CHIME (Choreographers in Mentorship Exchange).
-Jenkins began her early training in San Francisco.
+Margaret Jenkins is a choreographer, teacher, and mentor to many artists as well as a designer of unique community-based dance projects.
+Jenkins began her early training in San Francisco at the Peters Wright School of Dance.
 In the sixties, she moved to New York to study at Juilliard, continued her training at UCLA and returned to New York to dance in the companies of Jack Moore, Viola Farber, Judy Dunn, James Cunningham, Gus Solomons, Jr. and Twyla Tharp's original company with Sara Rudner.
 In addition, Jenkins was a member of the faculty of the Merce Cunningham Studio and restaged his works for companies in Europe and the United States for over 12 years.

-Over the two decades, Ms. Jenkins' choreographic attention has been focused on cross-cultural collaborations between her Company and international artists, including the Tanusree Shankar Dance Company of India, and the Guangzhou Modern Dance Company of China, Ginko in Japan, and the Kolben Dance Company in Jerusalem, Israel.
-She has also developed ambitious multi-disciplinary works such as Light Moves, an evening-length dance created in collaboration with media artist Naomie Kremer.
-A proponent of a fully realized collaborative art, Jenkins has worked with dance, music and visual arts luminaries, including Terry Allen, Alvin Curran, Paul Dresher, Rinde Eckert, David Lang, Bruce Nauman, Yoko Ono among others.
+From 2006 - 2014, Ms. Jenkins' choreographic attention was focused on cross-cultural collaborations between her Company and international artists, including the Tanusree Shankar Dance Company of India, and the Guangzhou Modern Dance Company of China and the Amir Kolben Company of Israel.
+She has also developed ambitious multi-disciplinary works such as Light Moves, an evening-length dance created in collaboration with visual and media artist Naomie Kremer.
+A proponent of a fully realized collaborative art, Jenkins has worked with writer Michael Palmer throughout her career, as well as designer Alexander V. Nichols and composer Paul Dresher for over 37 years.
+Other important collaborators to Ms. Jenkins have been writer, singer, performance artist Rinde Eckert and music and visual arts luminaries including Terry Allen, Alvin Curran, David Lang, Bruce Nauman, Yoko Ono among others.

-For her unique artistic vision, Jenkins has received numerous awards, including a Guggenheim Fellowship, an Irvine Fellowship in Dance, the San Francisco Arts Commission Award of Honor, three Isadora Duncan Awards (Izzies), including a Sustained Achievement Award in 2015 and the Bernard Osher Cultural Award for her outstanding contributions to the arts community in San Francisco and the Bay Area.
+For her unique artistic vision, Jenkins has received numerous awards, including a Guggenheim Fellowship, an Irvine Fellowship in Dance, the San Francisco Arts Commission Award of Honor, three Isadora Duncan Awards (Izzies), a Sustained Achievement award in 2015, and the Bernard Osher Cultural Award for her outstanding contributions to the arts community in San Francisco and the Bay Area.
 April 24, 2003 was declared "Margaret Jenkins Day" by San Francisco Mayor Willie Brown.
 On that day, she also received a Governor's Commendation from Governor Gray Davis.
 In 2013, she was awarded a residency at The Rockefeller Foundation Bellagio Center in Italy.